 Every year there seems to be an epidemic of the flu.
-Whether it is concentrated to one area or widespread, people get nervous and do their due-diligence with the hand sanitizer.
+Whether it is concentrated in one area or widespread, people get nervous and do their due diligence with the hand sanitizer.
 Building up a strong immune system is key when it comes to preventing the flu.
-Using herbs, whole foods, indigenous medicine and stress reducing practices will encourage a healthy immune system and set you up for a flu-free year!
+Using herbs, whole foods, indigenous medicine and stress-reducing practices will encourage a healthy immune system and set you up for a flu-free year!

 2. The flu shot is promoted as one way to prevent the flu.
 It has an efficacy rate of 52% at most.
 Since the flu isn’t one single virus, there is only a 3 out of 3000 chance of the flu shot working against the virus in your body.
 The CDC also states that it works best for young healthy adults or older children.
 Please consult with your health professional regarding the flu shot.

 3. Vitamin D is a super effective tool when it comes to fighting and preventing the flu.
 In case study after case study, those supplementing even a low dose of vitamin D had a 50% less chance at getting the flu.
 Checking your blood levels is the best way, you want around 80 ng/mL in your blood!